Gorton railway station: Facilities

 The station has a ticket office, which is staffed on a part-time basis six days per week (06:25-13:30 weekdays, 07:00-14:10 Saturdays).
 At other times, tickets must be purchased in advance or on the train.
 There are no permanent buildings left at platform level other than basic waiting shelters.
 Train running information is offered via timetable posters, digital CIS displays and telephone.
 Step-free access is available to both platforms via ramps from the entrance and footbridge.

 Services

-Gorton is served by eastbound trains to Rose Hill Marple, Glossop and Hadfield, with all westbound services terminating at Manchester Piccadilly.
+There are generally two trains per hour in each direction on the Hope Valley Line between Manchester Piccadilly and Rose Hill Marple on Mondays-Saturdays, with limited late evening services.
+There is no service on this line on Sundays.

-The majority of Monday to Friday daytime trains are serviced by the Rose Hill Marple diesel multiple unit service (twice an hour each way).
-Early morning, rush hour and late evening services operate to and from Glossop and Hadfield using Class 323 electric multiple units (as there is only a limited late evening service on the Rose Hill line).
+There are only a small number of early morning, rush hour and late evening services on the Glossop line between Manchester Piccadilly, Glossop and Hadfield; however, there is an hourly service on Sundays.

-On Saturday morning two services operate to/from Hadfield, and the evening services also operate to Hadfield.
-During the rest of the day services operate to/from Rose Hill Marple or Marple (hourly to each).

-On Sundays, all trains operate to/from Hadfield.